 The resource can be used flexibly.
 It is not necessary to use a complete QI nor the entire framework for self-evaluation to be effective.
 You may choose to start by looking briefly at all of the QIs.
 Through this, you may identify the ones most appropriate to explore in more detail.
 You might start with a QI which challenges you, or an aspect you feel more confident about.
 Although you do not need to use every QI, they do relate to one another and it would be useful to demonstrate self-evaluation across them all over time.
 See other suggestions for getting started in the Tools and Resources section.

 For ease each of the QIs follows the same format however you can choose at which point to begin.

-- Analyse and Discuss – sets out reflective questions to help you reflect on and question your evidence in depth.
+- Analyse – sets out reflective questions to help you reflect on and question your evidence in depth.
 This will help you understand what is working well and what needs to be improved.

 A few words about evidence

 There is no absolute right or wrong type or source of evidence to use although there are essential pieces of evidence required to show compliance with the nutritional regulations of The HPN Act.
 The quality of the evidence gathered is more important than the quantity.
 To allow you to look at aspects of your work from all angles your evidence should take account of information and data, peoples view’s and direct observations of practice.

 It is important to ensure the evidence you use is:

 - Credible – for example have questions in a survey been well defined and consistently applied?
 Has appropriate data collection and analysis been carried out?

 - Valid – for example does your evidence measure or test the question/topic as intended?

 - Reliable – for example if carried out again would results be same/comparable?